L&S Teaching Mentors Program

 Teaching Department: Physics

-Sam is a second-year PhD student in the Department of Physics and has been teaching for Physics 202, a course for engineering major undergraduates that focuses on electricity, magnetism, and optics, since arriving in Madison.
+Sam is a third-year Ph.D. candidate in the Department of Physics and has been teaching for Physics 202, a course for engineering major undergraduates that focuses on electricity, magnetism, and optics, since arriving in Madison.
 Sam also taught for a similar course as an undergraduate at Saint Louis University.
 In this role, he leads both discussions, which focus on problem solving, and labs, which provide hands-on experience with the concepts being taught.
-Physics can be an overwhelming subject, so Sam tries to distill the material into manageable chunks for the students, emphasizes the broader concepts underlying the formulas students use, and draws explicit connections between parts of the curricula.
+Physics can be an overwhelming subject, so Sam tries to distill the material into manageable chunks for the students, emphasizing the broader concepts underlying the formulas students use and drawing explicit connections between parts of the curricula.
 This is meant to develop the dynamic problem solving skills students need when encountering problems they have not seen before.

 Rebecca Laurent